 They come into the companies, analyze the situation and recommend change: the direction of company, the structure of the organization, products, services, business models, and internal processes.

 What about the accounting firms, the so-called Big Four: EY, PwC, KPMG, Deloitte?
-They have been breaking into the strategy field over the last years.
+They have been breaking into the strategy consulting field over the last years.
 And there are many boutique accounting firms doing the same.

 Then there are the M&A advisors, financial institutions, the M&A attorneys, the entire M&A ecosystem.
 These folks typically serve small- to mid-sized companies.

 Do any of these groups help global companies to address culture?

 M&A advisors do not, but might soon, because their clients are beginning to request it.
 The strategy and accounting firms do offer assistance with post-merger integration, but they don’t address culture.

 Strategy consultants provide advice about M&A. They guide their clients through the process.
 At the end of the M&A process strategy consultants are very familiar with the companies, both the acquiring and the acquired companies.
 Because they did the analysis.
 They should know where integration must succeed.

 Why do strategy consultant not help with culture?
 I think there are several reasons.